mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

 6. Create the Stimulus ratings controller file `ratings_controller.js` within the `/app/javascript/controllers/` folder.
 Import the `Controller` class from the `@hotwired/stimulus` module and define a class that extends the `Controller` class.
 Within this class, implement the destroy method.
 Begin by displaying a confirmation dialog to the user.
 If the user confirms the deletion, retrieve the selected rating IDs from the checkboxes, include the CSRF token in the request headers, and initiate a `fetch` request to the `/ratings` endpoint with the selected rating IDs as the request body.
 Handle the response accordingly, updating the HTML of the ratings element if the response is successful, and logging any errors that occur during the process.

-With these modifications, users can now efficiently delete one or multiple ratings at once using the Stimulus framework.

-__/app/javascript/controllers/ratings_controller.js__
+**/app/javascript/controllers/ratings_controller.js**
 ```javascript
 import { Controller } from "@hotwired/stimulus";